lanaflonform/OOP-Design-Principles-For-Programmers/README.md

 ## 2. Encapsulate What Changes
 There is only one thing which is constant in the software field and that is “Change”, So, encapsulate the code you expect or suspect to be changed in future.

+> The benefit of this OOP Design principle is that It’s easy to test and maintain proper encapsulated code.

 The benefit of this OOP Design principle is that It’s easy to test and maintain proper encapsulated code.
 If you are coding in Java then follow the principle of making variable and methods private by default and increasing access step by step like from a private to protected and not public.

 ![](2.jpg)